Jazzmin-Washington/Jazzmin-Washington/README.md

 <h1 align="center"> Hi there, I'm Jazzmin 👋 </h1>
-<h3 align='center'> An enthusiast in Data Science, Data Engineering and Machine Learning technologies </h3>
+<h3 align='center'> An enthusiast in Data Science, Data Engineering, Software Engineering and Machine Learning technologies </h3>

 Here are some ideas to get you started:

 - 🔭 I’m currently working on using Digital Signal Processing to evaluate Heart Rate and Respiration Rate at <a href = "electronrx.com" target="blank" align="center"><img src="https://www.p4precisionmedicine.co.uk/wp-content/uploads/2022/01/2021-electronRx-Logo.png" alt="electronRx" height = 30, width = 150/>
-- 🌱 I’m currently learning **Machine Learning and Deep Learning**
+- 🌱 I’m currently learning **Full Stack Engineering through CodeFirstGirls**
 - 🤔 You can view my CV/Resume:[Jazzmin Washington](https://github.com/Jazzmin-Washington/Jazzmin-Washington/files/10451709/Jazzmin_Washington_CV_DataScience_2023.docx)

 - 💬 All of my Data Certifications are available at this [Google Drive Link](https://drive.google.com/drive/folders/1H7z5uB8anKAaGtfrmpcdw6aYoHZ17nqG)
 - 📫 How to reach me: **send me a message on  my [LinkedIn Profile](https://www.linkedin.com/in/jazzmin-washington/)**
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: **I am fluent in American Sign Language and have become immersed with deaf culture in Washington D.C. when I did my undergraduate there.
+- ⚡ Fun fact: **I am fluent in American Sign Language and have become immersed in deaf culture in Washington D.C. when I did my undergraduate there.
 I still have tons of deaf friends that I FaceTime and have even served as an interpreter at some deaf events**
 - 💬 I'm always open for a chat so feel free to connect with me
 ------------------------------------------------------------------------------------------